kuceram13/english-for-designers/First Impression.md

 **Hello, my name is Martin and im an digital artist.**

-I specialize in mostly in cover arts and merch/clothing design.
+I specialize in cover arts and merch/clothing design.

 In my spare time I love to do Thaibox, skate and spend time with my friends and family.